Get alerts of updates about «MoBa publication guidelines»

 - Brantsaeter AL1, Haugen M, Alexander J, Meltzer HM.
 Validity of a new food frequency questionnaire for pregnant women in the Norwegian Mother and Child Cohort Study (MoBa).
 Matern Child Nutr 2008;4:28-43.

-7. The syntax file used in the manuscript
+4. Syntax file used in the manuscript or data description

-MoBa has a restrictive policy when it comes to publishing the direct effects of confounding variables, in order to avoid infringement on other sub-studies.
+MoBa has a restrictive policy when it comes to publishing the direct effects of confounding variables, in order to avoid infringement on other research projects.
 Such information should not be published, but can be submitted to referees/editors if required.

 Suggested standard text to journals that want access to the research file: